Teaching Social Studies Inquiry and

 What is READ.INQUIRE.WRITE.?

-A Process that Structures Inquiry and Argument Writing Through a Set of Disciplinary Literacy Tools.
+A Process that Structures Routines for Inquiry, Student Talk, and Argument Writing Through a Set of Disciplinary Literacy Tools.

 A Progression in Types of Argument Writing Across Investigations of History/Social Science Content.